 This may take many forms including, divorcing you, ruining your business, taking your money, telling everybody about your flawed character, shaming, and embarrassing you before others.

 If you cheat, your betrayed partner may want to punish you.
 This means for many individuals, no love, no sex, no care, no help, and no future good times together.

 Another direction your betrayed partner may take is to cheat on you to level the playing field — to get even and teach you what it feels like to be betrayed.

-4. Loss of trust
+4. Infidelity will lead to loss of trust

 Can you blame him or her for forever being suspicious of whatever you do?